ImgBotApp/main-site/public/src/content/main.md

 # John Ritterbush

+## Full Stack Developer
-## Full Stack Developer, UI/UX Consultant
+## UI/UX Consultant

-I'm a full-stack, web developer currently employed at the Art Institute of Chicago.
-When I'm not full stacking for them, I do freelance web development and consulting for digital projects.
+I'm a web developer currently employed at the Art Institute of Chicago.
+When I'm not developing webs for them, I do freelance design and development as well as consulting for digital projects.

 - - -

 ## About

-I am a self-taught developer that comes from a background of art and art history.
+I am a self-taught web developer that comes from a background of art and art history.
 On paper those things seem disconnected, the reality is that the tools I learned in both practices have been critical in my development.
-My interest in art led me to volunteer my time to improve the website of a local arts education group which is what helped me realize it was something I enjoyed doing.
+It was my interest in art and education that led me to volunteer to improve the website of a local arts center.
+That time spent led me to a career doing something I love.

-Since those early day, I've been adding more skills and knowledge to my personal library and I am always excited to take on a new project that lets me both share that knowledge and pick up even more new tools.
+Since those early day, I continue to add skills and knowledge to my personal library.
+I am always excited to take on new challenges that let me expand and share that set of tools.

-### What I learned along the way from...
+### What I have learned from...

 #### Art

 My artstic background focuses on the lost-wax, bronze-casting technique.
-This techniques has changed little over the centuries, so knowing the process is where the challenge lies here.
-Just like a full-stack developer, you need to understand how each step builds on the previous ones.
-Creating the armature, modeling the clay, making a mold of the piece, creating the wax impression, layering the ceramic shell, melting out the wax, and casting the bronze.
-All of these steps depend on the previous so if you don't understand the process of one step, you jeopardize the final product.
-Working in this tradition has helped me as a developer to keep a watchful eye on each step of the process and ensuring that the end result is the best result for the client and their customers.
+Just like full-stack development each step builds on the previous one.
+Creating an armature, modeling in clay, making a mold, creating a wax impression, layering ceramic shell, melting the wax, and casting and finishing the bronze.
+If you don't understand the process and previous steps, you jeopardize the final product.
+Working in this tradition has taught me to be aware of each step and it's role in the project, ensuring the best result for the client and their customers.

 #### Art History

-Many hours in the library with nearly endless research are the backbone for great art historians.
-If nothing else, my background in art history has taught me the key elements of research.
+Hours of research in the library are the backbone for a great art historian, in the same way that hours of online research result in great development.
 If you run into a problem in your work, the solution is just a search away.
-And if that search turns up nothing, you celebrate because you just found your focus and thesis.
+And if that search turns up nothing, you celebrate because you just found your focus or thesis.
 Even when that result isn't out there, the solution becomes a synthesis of existing ideas to solve your problem.
 Dedication, time, and a few breaks can lead to great results.

 #### Failure

-The first couple of real bombs (some still floating around the interwebs as we speak) were hard.
-I wanted to walk away and give up.
-I shouldn't be here, I thought.
-Gradually, though, I realized that those were the real moments to get better at what I do.
-It definitely seems cliche looking back, but the best learning moments were by far the biggest flops.
+The first couple of flops (some still floating around the interwebs, as we speak) are hard.
+Each time I wanted to walk away and give up.
+Gradually I realized that those were the best moments to learn from.
+Now I embrace the mistakes and let them educate my next steps.

 #### Inheritance

-No, I'm not talking about money here.
 Inheriting legacy code can be a real drag.
-You want to jump forward into tomorrow, but yesterday is clinging to the heel of your shoe.
-This struggle exists in even some of the newest companies out there, but it doesn't have to be all bad.
-You can learn a lot from progressively enhancing some old JavaScript or converting that CSS jumble into SCSS.
-It forces you to really consider what you think is the best solution and then apply it more strategically to your existing codebase.
-But you can still complain while doing it.
+We all want to jump forward into tomorrow, but yesterday is clinging to the heel of our shoe.
+This struggle doesn't have to be all bad.
+I have learned a lot from progressively enhancing some old JavaScript or converting that CSS jumble into SCSS.
+This process forced me to consider what is best and then apply it strategically to my enhancements.
+That said, we still get to complain while doing it.

+### Goals

+* Responsive Design
+* Accessibility
+* SEO/SEM

 - - -